-Invitations to Welcome Trojans orientation will be emailed beginning in April to all first-year and transfer students who have submitted their Admit Reply Form.
-Reservations are required and students will have the ability to include a guest in their reservation.
+Invitations to Welcome Trojans orientation will be emailed beginning in April to all first-year and transfer students who have submitted their Admit Reply form.
+Reservations are required and students will have the ability to include a guest when they register.
 For more information, please refer to the Orientation website.

 Note for all new international students:

-You will be required to complete passport verification (PPV) with the Office of International Services (OIS) upon your arrival for the fall 2023 term.
+You’ll be required to complete passport verification (PPV) with the Office of International Services (OIS) upon your arrival for the fall 2024 term.

 Submit Academic Records

-All newly admitted students should have their final high school and/or college transcripts and standardized exam scores sent to USC to ensure you receive proper transfer credit for any college-level coursework completed.
+All newly admitted students should have their final high school and/or college transcripts, as well as standardized exam scores, sent to USC.
+This ensures that you receive proper transfer credit for any completed college-level coursework.
 It will also allow your academic advisor to help plan your course of study at USC.

 To see how your previous college coursework may transfer to USC, we also encourage you to view our Transfer Credit Resources page.

 E-transcripts must be submitted by your school.
-Transcripts uploaded or sent by the student are not considered official.
+Transcripts uploaded or sent by students are not considered official.

-First-year students: Send the Office of Admission a final, official transcript showing the date of high school graduation.
+First-year students: Have your school send the Office of Admission a final, official transcript showing the date of high school graduation.
 A photocopy of your high school diploma is not sufficient.
 The deadline is July 1.
-We understand that some students attending schools outside of the U.S. may have difficulty meeting this deadline, so USC extends a grace period for the submission of final transcripts.
+We understand that some students attending schools outside the U.S. may have difficulty meeting this deadline, so USC extends a grace period for the submission of final transcripts.
 However, students will not be permitted to continue their USC enrollment beyond the first semester if the requirement remains unsatisfied.

-Transfer students: Send an official transcript showing final grades as soon as your current term is completed and grades become available.
+Transfer students: Have your college or university send an official transcript showing final grades as soon as your current term is complete and grades are available.

 Transfer Credit Earned Prior to High School Graduation

-Undergraduate students may receive a combined maximum of 32 elective units for AP/IB/A-Level examinations and/or select college courses taken before high school graduation.
+Undergraduate students may receive a combined maximum of 32 elective units for AP, IB, and/or A-Level examinations, as well as select college courses taken before high school graduation.
 Standardized exam results should be submitted electronically to USC.